 Private disability insurance, whether through an employer or purchased individually, offers a more lenient definition for qualifying: You simply must be unable to perform your occupation or an occupation that matches your training, education and experience.2 Choosing private coverage can act as an important safeguard should you be unable to work for an extended period of time.

 There are two types to consider: short- and long-term.
 Short-term disability typically provides three to six months of coverage and extends benefits almost immediately.
 Long-term disability can provide years of coverage, but you'll have to wait longer to begin receiving benefits.
-Long-term disability insurance replaces a portion of your paycheck — typically 60 percent — to help you meet your daily expenses and recurring payments, including your mortgage.2
+Long-term disability insurance replaces a portion of your paycheck — typically around 60% — to help you meet your daily expenses and recurring payments, including your mortgage.2

 Learn more about individual long-term disability insurance.